 You can draw conclusions based on the discussion.
 Conclusions must be valid; in other words, they should follow logically from the argumentation presented in the discussion.
 In empirical, quantitative texts, this is called validity.

 # How to construct a paragraph: The T-E-R model

 Below follows a basic ‘recipe’ for how to structure a paragraph.
 Keep in mind, however, that good writing does not necessarily mean following a particular recipe.
 Recipes, models etc. can nevertheless be an inspiration when you create your own style of writing.

 The first thing you need to clarify in a paragraph is what it is about, its topic.
 The first sentence of the paragraph should therefore be a ‘topic sentence’ showing what the paragraph concerns.
 The topic sentence could be a statement, or it could lead up to a statement that you elaborate and argue for in the rest of the paragraph.

 Elaboration – How and why

-Many of the paragraphs on this page are in fact examples of the T-E-S model.
+Many of the paragraphs on this page are in fact examples of the T-E-R model.

-Read five paragraphs in any introductory book from your reading list and see how many of these follow the T-E-S model.
+Read five paragraphs of a textbook from your syllabus and see how many of them follow the T-E-R model.